MareGraph-EU/maregraph-eu.github.io/_posts/2026-01-13-post_annoucment_18.md

 - Offer dedicated time for questions with our work package leaders

 Stay tuned—we look forward to sharing and celebrating the results with you!
+If you would like to join please mail info@maregraph.eu